What is it?

-The Aria has three lasers, 405, 488, and 633 nm, and can detect light in nine photomultiplier tubes.
+The Aria has four lasers, 405, 488, 561 and 633 nm, and can detect light in sixteen photomultiplier tubes.
 Its primary function is to examine complex populations of cells and yield pure populations of cells.
 The Aria can sort lymphocytes at a rate of approximately 15,000 events per second.
 For larger cells, the rate is much slower in order to optimize the passage of cells through the instrument.
 Cells from single populations can be sorted into 96-well plates.
 Alternatively, the Aria can sort into two 15-ml tubes or four 5-ml tubes.
 The Aria can purify samples that are simply positive and negative for a single fluorophore or as complex as nine-color samples with intricate gating schemes.

 Thanks to a renovated biosafety room within the FCCL facility, we are able to sort human samples.
 Details regarding the standard operating procedures for this can be found on the FCCL website.
 Briefly, certification that the samples are unlikely to contain risk groups 3 or 4 pathogens is required.